python-can-define-radio/sdr-course/classroom_activities/051-Sample-Rates-2.md

   - Id: `samp_rate`
   - Value: `5`
 - Vector Source:
-  - Vector: _your data goes here_
+  - Vector: _Your data goes here.
+You'll need to append some zeros at the end just as we did before._
 - Time Sink:
+  - General Tab:
-  - Number of Points: _approximately 15.
-Depends how much data you recorded._
+    - Number of Points: _Approximately 15.
+Should be the same as the number of data points that you recorded._
-  - Y min: 0
     - Y max: 100000

 Run that to visualize your data.
+Make sure it matches the Python-generated graph.

+Notice the x-axis on the GNU Radio-generated graph.
+How much time is there between data points?